diegozalez/OpenTenki/README.md

 ## Contact

-For questions or discussions, open an issue or contact [your email or other contact info].
+For questions or discussions, open an issue or contact diegozalezz@gmail.com.